pp-mo/ncdata/README.md

 # Fix chunking in Iris input
 ncdata = from_nc4('file1.nc')
 for var in ncdata.variables:
+    # custom chunking() mimics the file chunks we want
     var.chunking = lambda: (
         100.e6 if dim == 'dim0' else -1
         for dim in var.dimensions